-The Institute of Group Analysis of London this last decade has become the most important centre of training for therapists in the United Kingdom.
+The Institute of Group Analysis of London this last decade has become the most important center of training for therapists in the United Kingdom.
 Every year more than a hundred therapists attend their Introductory Course in Group Work, most of them employed by the English National Health Service.
-This course in a way is the continuation of the postgraduate training program begun by S. H. Foulkes at the Maudsley.
+This course in a way is the continuation of the postgraduate training program begun by S. H. Foulkes in the Maudsley.
 Many of the registrars and group analysts trained by Foulkes, today consultants in psychotherapy and chief of service in the NHS, university professors or professionals spread not only over the islands but also the European continent and the rest of the Commonwealth, modelled their teachings on the program of the Maudsley or created new institutes like the Institute of Group Analysis of Lisbon.
-Members of the IGA and of the Group Analytic Society, as visiting professors implement programs for the training of group psychotherapists everywhere.
+Members of the IGA and of the Group Analytic Society, implement as visiting professors programs for the training of group psychotherapists everywhere.
 Denmark, Holland, and Germany benefit on a large scale from long-range programs based on successive periodical workshops.
 Introductory courses or symposia have also been given in Austria, Italy, Switzerland and even Spain.
 This whole task would not have been possible if it was not for the valiant and fertile work in education and training of Foulkes.
 Not only the educators trained with him, but they use a basic model of groupanalytic orientation that consists of the following elements:

-1. Group of groupanalytic experience in small groups, the prototype of which is the groupanalytic therapy group.
-A group of 6 to 10 participants, ideally 7 or 8, of an hour and a half duration per session and a frequency that varies depending on the set up of the global educational situation of which it forms part: twice per week in courses of one year, like the Introductory Course; once daily as in the Workshops, symposiums and conferences of a few days of duration; and twice weekly for a three year minimum duration as in the Qualifying Course.
+- 1. Group of groupanalytic experience in small groups, the prototype of which is the groupanalytic therapy group.
+A group of 6 to 10 participants, ideally 7 or 8, of an hour and a half duration per session and a frequency that varies depending on the set up of the global educational situation of which it forms part: twice per week in courses of one year, like the Introductory Course; once daily as in the Workshops, symposiums and conferences of a few days of duration; and twice weekly for a three year minimum duration as in the Qualifying Course. - Work groups in small group that, according to the task, will be for diagnosis of patients, supervision of psychotherapies, or study and investigation in the continuous training of colleagues, etc. - 3.
+Mainly instructive activities presented and discussed in a large group, a model used in limited seminars, etc. - 4.
+Experiences in large group where everybody attending participates in an educational activity;